Choosing the right therapist for your child with developmental needs

 “Parents should also check if the practitioners have the relevant training and experience delivering the service for children with autism,” Dr Koh added.

-For behavioural therapists, Mr Johnny Fok said the clinical practice has to be led by a therapist accredited with Behavior Analyst Certification Board (BACB), a standard in the United States.
+For behavioural therapists, Mr Johnny Fok, clinical director of private clinic Intervention Services for Autism and Developmental Delay, said the clinical practice has to be led by a board certified behaviour analyst accredited by the Behaviour Analyst Certification Board, a standards body in the United States.

 Dr Goh Tze Jui, principal clinical psychologist at the Institute of Mental Health, said holding qualifications alone does not necessarily mean that people have experience working with individuals with autism.